 - Avoiding large or heavy meals

 - Not lying down or bending over right after a meal

 If these measures do not control the symptoms, or you have complications, you may need surgery to repair the hernia.

 Treatment can relieve most symptoms of hiatal hernia.

 Calling your health care provider

-Call your provider if you have a hiatal hernia and symptoms worsen or do not improve with treatment, or if new symptoms develop.
+- You have a hiatal hernia and your symptoms get worse or do not improve with treatment, or new symptoms develop

 Controlling risk factors such as obesity may help prevent hiatal hernia.